Six Absolutely Free Christmas Things to Do in New York City

 5. See New York City Transit Museum's Free Holiday Train Show

 This train show is a favorite with locals over the holidays.
-Beginning in the middle of November each year the New York City Transit Museum brings its free holiday train show to the Grand Central Terminal building.
-The long running show is really a small scale replica of the city’s train system travelling through a realistic scenery that changes each year.
+Beginning in the middle of November each year, the New York City Transit Museum brings its free holiday train show to the Grand Central Terminal Building.
+The long running show is really a collection of small scale replicas of the city’s train system travelling through realistic scenery that changes each year.
 Themes of previous years include a homage to New York City when it was just a small town of immigrants (2014's show) and a celebration of the city's icons like the Grand Central Terminal itself.